-Information that management should furnish the directors includes timely Board papers and related materials, disclosure documents, budgets, periodic financial statements with fluctuations in the budgeted and actual results being adequately and satisfactorily explained75.
-Such information should be furnished to the Board monthly or/as and when required for the Board to make balanced and informed decisions76.
+Information that management should furnish the Directors includes timely Board papers and related materials, disclosure documents, budgets, as well as periodic financial statements with fluctuations in the budgeted and actual results being adequately and satisfactorily explained.

+Such information should be furnished to the Board monthly or as and when required for the Board to make balanced and informed decisions.